-In the summer of 2017, Mr. Sieverding joined the Minnesota Orchestra for Maestro Andrew Litton's valedictory performances as music director, performing the roles of the Fifth Jew and the Cappadocian in Salome.
+In the summer of 2017, Mr. Sieverding joined the Minnesota Orchestra for Maestro Andrew Litton's final performances as music director, performing the roles of the Fifth Jew and the Cappadocian in Salome.
 He closed the year performing Messiah with Orchestra Seattle and the Seattle Chamber Singers.
-Between 2015 and 2017, Mr. Sieverding fulfilled a young artist residency with Minnesota Opera, where his responsibilities included performing the roles of Colline in La bohème, Max Kane in the world premiere of William Bolcom's Dinner at Eight, Frère Laurent in Roméo et Juliette, the Sacristan in Tosca, both Sarastro and the Sprecher in Die Zauberflöte, and Truffaldin in Ariadne auf Naxos, in addition to covering Vodnik in Rusalka.
-During that same period he made debuts with Skylark Opera Theatre as Il Commendatore and Masetto in Don Giovanni, with Madison Opera as Le Duc de Vérone in Roméo et Juliette, with the Lakes Area Music Festival as Peter Quince in A Midsummer Night's Dream, with Consortium Carissimi as Filandro in the modern premiere of Bernardo Pasquini's 1672 opera Il Tirinto, and with the Minnesota Orchestra as Montano in concert performances of Otello under the baton of Maestro Andrew Litton.
-Additional recent operatic credits include debuts with Santa Fe Opera and Opera Philadelphia in the world premiere production of Theodore Morrison's Oscar.
+Between 2015 and 2017, Mr. Sieverding fulfilled a young artist residency with Minnesota Opera, where his responsibilities included performing the roles of Colline in La bohème, Max Kane in the world premiere of William Bolcom's Dinner at Eight, Frère Laurent in Roméo et Juliette, the Sacristan in Tosca, both Sarastro and Sprecher in Die Zauberflöte, and Truffaldino in Ariadne auf Naxos, in addition to covering Vodnik in Rusalka.
+During that same period, he made debuts with Skylark Opera Theatre as Il Commendatore and Masetto in Don Giovanni, with Madison Opera as The Duke of Verona in Roméo et Juliette, with Lakes Area Music Festival as Peter Quince in A Midsummer Night's Dream, with Consortium Carissimi as Filandro in the modern premiere of Bernardo Pasquini's 1672 opera Il Tirinto, and with the Minnesota Orchestra as Montano in concert performances of Otello.
+Additional operatic credits include debuts with Santa Fe Opera and Opera Philadelphia in the world premiere production of Theodore Morrison's Oscar.
 As an Apprentice Artist with Santa Fe Opera, Mr. Sieverding also covered Herr Puff in Mozart's The Impresario, the Chamberlain in Stravinsky's Le rossignol, and the title role of Don Pasquale.
-As a Resident Artist with Opera Colorado, he performed Ceprano in Rigoletto and Zuniga in Carmen.
+As a Resident Artist with Opera Colorado, he performed Count Ceprano in Rigoletto and Zuniga in Carmen.

 Download Mr. Sieverding's Press Kit